William Mowry House

-The William Mowry House is an historic farm house on Farnum Pike in North Smithfield, Rhode Island.
+The William Mowry House is an historic farm house on Farnum Pike in North Smithfield, Rhode Island, United States.
 It is a 2 1/2-story plank-framed house, five bays wide, with a gable roof and a large central chimney.
 The main entrance is centered on the main (south-facing) entry, and is enclosed within a single-story hip-roof vestibule of 20th-century construction.
 A small single-story ell extends to the west of the main block.
 The interior follows a typical center-chimney plan, with the kitchen and parlor in the front of the house, and the dining room flanked by a small pantry and bathroom in the rear.
 The house was built c.
-1802-05 by William Mowry, whose family has owned land in the area since the 17th century.
+1802–05 by William Mowry, whose family has owned land in the area since the 17th century.

 The house was listed on the National Register of Historic Places in 1983.